-Our event this weekend was at AMF Chandler Lanes and we had good turnout with 67 total entries (49 qualifying and 18 economy parlay), 22 total cashers, and a 1 in 3.1 cash ratio and paid out over $3,100.00 in main and side event prize funds.
+Our event this weekend was at AMF Chandler Lanes and we had great turnout!
+We had 101 total entries (77 qualifying and 24 economy parlay), 27 total cashers, and a 1 in 3.7 cash ratio and paid out over $5,600.00 in main and side event prize funds.
 Players bowled on the Kegel 42ft Autobahn oil pattern.
-Most of the players played in the middle of the lane trying to push their ball out past the 2nd arrow.
-This house typically has a lot of friction and it didn't take very long for the pattern to break down which forced players to move further left resulting in some very high scores.
-Congrats to Charlie Price on shooting an impressive 805 series (258, 279, 268) today with his Track Precision bowling ball.
-Since Charlie used a Track bowling ball to shoot his honor score, he will receive a free Track bowling ball of his choice.
+Most of the players played in the middle of the lane trying to push their ball out past the 2nd arrow and trying to blend out the pattern for higher scores.
+This house typically has a lot of friction and we did some higher scoring than the previous tournaments.
+Congrats to Eddie Thompson on shooting his very 1st 300 game with his newly drilled Track Proof Pearl.
+Since Eddie used a Track bowling ball to shoot his honor score, he will receive a free Track bowling ball of his choice.
 Thank you to Track bowling for the continued support and sponsorship of our tournament club.

 Our event this weekend was at Glenfair Lanes and it was our first event of our Fall Circuit.
 We had a nice turnout with 79 total entries, with 58 qualifying entries and 21 economy parlay entries, and paying out over $4,000 in main and side event prize funds.
 The players bowled on a very difficult 47ft Eiffel Tower pattern that forced players to play the lanes pretty straight due to a lack of friction which comes from such a long oil pattern.
 It seemed like players of all styles could find a line.
 If they were more speed dominant, they were right of the 3rd arrow pointing it at the pocket.
 As the player became more and more rev dominant, they would play the lanes further and further left, but still be aiming at the pocket.